msherin-clt/smishing-training/README.md

   - Add input validation
   - Use environment variables for configuration

-## License

-MIT License - Feel free to use and modify for educational purposes.

 ## Credits

 Based on the What.Hack theoretical framework for cybersecurity awareness training through role-playing and situated learning.